Head of School elected to Learned Society of Wales

 8 May 2017

-Professor Ian Hall, Head of School and Earth and Ocean Sciences Research Professor, has been elected a Fellow of the prestigious Learned Society of Wales.
+Professor Ian Hall, Head of School of Earth and Environmental Sciences Research Professor, has been elected a Fellow of the prestigious Learned Society of Wales.

 Professor Hall’s research interests lie in the generation of innovative high-resolution palaeoclimate reconstructions and their integration with climate models.
 This work provides an understanding of climate variability in its natural state, and also the dynamics of processes involved in ocean circulation and abrupt climate shifts.
 In 2016, he sailed as co-chief scientist of the International Ocean Discovery Programme Expedition 361 ‘South African Climates’.
 He is a former director of the Climate Change Consortium of Wales, member of the executive committee of the 'International Marine Process Reconstruction Study' (IMPRESS/IMAGESII) programme, and is chair of the NERC BOSCORF Steering Committee.